 An element of the CMP Green Value Score is the "Value Ratio" (located in the third column of the CMP Green Score chart and outlined in red on the chart below) which weights the various components that comprise the Green Building Underwriting Standard.
-This Value Ratio is determined by placing principle focus on areas of tangible financial value and risk reduction, particularly energy prices and the impact on an asset's current/future operating costs and leasing market competitiveness.
+This Value Ratio is determined by placing principal focus on areas of tangible financial value and risk reduction, particularly energy prices and the impact on a home's current/future operating costs and sale/rent market competitiveness.

-These direct tangible financial metrics are transparently identified through 1) the asset's ENERGY STAR Score, and 2) the Green Building Underwriting Standard Score which has a significant weighting on energy and water operating costs as well as key location and indoor environmental quality aspects pertinent to leasing/sale consideration.
-Further, assets that are Climate Neutral Certified typically enter into long-range renewable energy contracts which insulate from energy price increases and associated price volatility.
+These direct tangible financial metrics are transparently identified through 1) the home's ENERGY STAR Home Energy Yardstick Score, and 2) the Green Building Underwriting Standard Score which has a significant weighting on energy and water operating costs as well as key location and indoor environmental quality aspects pertinent to rent/sale consideration.
+Further, homes that are Climate Neutral Certified have very low operating costs and are insulated from conventional energy price increases and associated price volatility.

-This Value Ratio breakdown results in 85% of the CMP Green Score focused on energy and water efficiency, location, and indoor environmental quality, all having positive tangible impact on an asset's ongoing revenue generation capability and operating cost profile.
+This Value Ratio breakdown results in 85% of the CMP Green Score focused on energy and water efficiency, location, and indoor environmental quality, all having positive tangible impact on a home's ongoing revenue generation capability and operating cost profile.

 CMP GREEN SCORE VALUE Adjusted

 MATRIX Score RATIO Score

-ENERGY STAR Score 40%
+ENERGY STAR Home Energy Yardstick Score 40%

 Green Building Underwriting Standard Score 35%

-LEED/ GreenPoint RATING NONE 0%
+LEED or GreenPoint RATING NONE 0%

-- CERTIFIED/ 50-94 GPR

-points 2%
+CERTIFIED 2%

-SILVER/ 95-149 GPR

-points 5%
+SILVER 5%

-GOLD/ 150-209 GPR

-points 10%
+GOLD 10%

-PLATINUM/210+GPR

-points 15%
+PLATINUM 15%

 Climate Neutral Certified YES 10%

 NO 0%

 CMP GREEN SCORE 100%

-The CMP Green Value Score also recognizes the intangible value inherent to achieving LEED certification or GreenPoint Rated qualification.
-This intangible value stems from the recognition placed on third-party LEED certification and GreenPoint Rating by owners.
-Homes achieving LEED certification or GreenPoint Rating gain significant positive value stemming from media coverage and public relations opportunities, elevated sales/rent prices, and/or other measures of market goodwill.
+The CMP Green Value Score also recognizes the intangible value inherent to achieving LEED and GreenPoint certification.
+This intangible value stems from the recognition placed on third-party LEED and GreenPoint certifications by the home buyer market.
+Homes achieving LEED or GreenPoint certification gain significant positive value stemming from media coverage and public relations opportunities, elevated sales/rent prices, and/or other measures of market goodwill.

-In addition, there is imbedded value in the environmental aspects contained within LEED and GreenPoint Rated that are not specifically called to attention as 'tangible' value.
-Over its history, the US Green Building Council and its LEED Rating System has had a transformative effect on both the real estate industry and the industries that service the real estate industry including the construction, cleaning products, building materials, and furniture segments.
+In addition, there is imbedded value in the environmental aspects contained within LEED and GreenPoint that are not specifically called to attention as 'tangible' value.
+Over their history, the US Green Building Council and its LEED Rating System, and Build It Green and its GreenPoint RATED System have had a transformative effect on both the real estate industry and the industries that service the real estate industry including the construction, cleaning products, building materials, and furniture segments.

-GreenPoint Rated has had a similar effect in California.
 This impact happens through market ripple effects that result in companies across numerous industries improving their environmental performance.
-Product examples include an increasing number of low-VOC paints / sealants / floor coverings, non-toxic green cleaning products, FSC certified wood, SMaRT sustainable products, and Green-e power among numerous others.
+Product examples include an increasing number of low-VOC paints / sealants / floor coverings, non-toxic green cleaning products, FSC certified wood, SMaRT Certified Sustainable Products, and Green-e power among numerous others.